xmartlabs/blog/_posts/2022-02-24-intro-to-recommendations-engine.md

 There are no hard-coded rules in the most typical design; the deep learning model learns from the data; we just have to provide precise training data.
 However, to achieve better results, teams will mix hard-coded data with this approach.

-[TensorFlow recommenders](https://www.tensorflow.org/recommenders) is a pretty popular ML solution in the industry that's worth checking out.
+[TensorFlow recommenders](https://www.tensorflow.org/recommenders) is a pretty popular ML framework in the industry that's worth checking out.

 ## Challenges of building a Recommendation Engine (and how to address them)